Category: Environment

 DiCaprio’s Tweet Enrages Bolsonaro Who Shows His Fangs

-Washington (ONGC) Analysis | May 4, 2022 by Noreen Wise, Founder & CEO of Our New Green Culture, and author; Image Credit: Leonardo DiCaprio
+Washington (CAR) Analysis | May 4, 2022 by Climate Journalist Noreen Wise; Image Credit: Leonardo DiCaprio

 Anyone who spends even the shortest amount of time on Twitter can instantly recognize how diplomatic Leonardo DiCaprio’s tweets are about the pressing need for immediate climate action, biodiversity restoration via rewilding, and the dangerous deforestation in the Amazon that not only threatens the survival of endangered wildlife, a cause very dear to DiCaprio’s heart, but also the survival of the entire human species.